txjmp/bo/readme.md

 	* if there is no entry for a requested field, a default is returned (can specify default)
 	* the default value is of the requested type, so no conversion is required
 	* for example, number fields that default to 0 (zero)
+* Using maps for records is definitely less efficient than structs

 ##Errors